dariocravero/padrino-autobind-parent-example/README.md

 Thanks to @postmodern for asking if this would be possible...
 Now it is! :)

-There's one gotcha though, you need to patch Padrino, unless [this patch](https://github.com/padrino/padrino-framework/pull/1097) gets accepted.

 Thoughts?

 ## Presenting the amazing `padrino_route_added` hook!